JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Blacklist data by name person (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time
+### Blacklist data by name person (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune
 <div align="justify">
 <ol>
 	<li>this secret processing</li>
 </ol>
 </div>

-### Blacklist data by univesity (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time
+### Blacklist data by univesity (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune
 <div align="justify">
 <ol>
 	<li>this secret processing</li>